OUR BEGINNING...

 Myrtle Fillmore

-It is now known as Unity Village, a 1,200-acre incorporated town that is the world headquarters for the enduring Unity movement.
-Here they publish the Daily Word magazine and other inspirational publications, provide 24/7 prayer support through Silent Unity, the world’s largest international prayer ministry, and offer educational classes, special events and retreats.
-Unity Village has the largest fountain display in the metro area, an award-winning rose garden, and two buildings that are included on the National Register of Historic Places.
+That 15-acre farm evolved into what now known as Unity Village, a 1,200-acre incorporated town that is the world headquarters for the enduring and ever-growing Unity movement.
+This is where the Daily Word magazine and other inspirational publication are published, 24/7 prayer support through Silent Unity is maintained, the world’s largest international prayer ministry operates, and educational classes, special events and retreats are offered year-round.
+Unity Village has the largest fountain display in the Kansas City metro area, an award-winning rose garden, and two buildings that are included on the National Register of Historic Places.
 The wide-open spaces and distinctive Mediterranean architecture create a tranquil atmosphere.
-The property is home to a hotel and conference center, a church, a chapel, a bookstore and coffee shop, nature trails, a golf course, and indoor and outdoor wedding and reception venues.
+The property is also home to a hotel and conference center, a chapel, a bookstore and coffee shop, nature trails, a golf course, and indoor and outdoor wedding and reception venues.

 Today there are hundreds of Unity churches and study groups worldwide that make up about 2 million followers.
 Charles and Myrtle Fillmore dared to dream… and today their dream continues to be a growing reality.